 Welcome to my web based curriculum vitae.

-I am a PhD candidate at the University of Otago, in Dunedin, New Zealand, with Dr. Clément Lagrue and Dr. Robert Poulin, in the Evolutionary and Ecological Parasitology Research Group.
-My research has focused on parasite-mediated interspecific interactions in a community of crustaceans.
+I completed my PhD in 2018 at the University of Otago, in Dunedin, New Zealand, with Dr. Clément Lagrue and Dr. Robert Poulin, in the Evolutionary and Ecological Parasitology Research Group.
+My research was focused on parasite-mediated interspecific interactions in a community of crustaceans.
 I was examining relationships between amphipods, isopods, and their parasites within freshwater communities.

 I completed my master's degree at the University of Manitoba, with Dr. Jim Roth.
 I studied the relationships between the diet of canids, including wolves, arctic and red foxes, and their parasite communities.
 I also considered how other factors, including behaviour, life history, and intraspecific variation (e.g., age and sex), may also influence canid parasite intensity, abundance, and prevalence.
 I am interested in studying the ecology of parasites and their hosts, including the influence of parasites on trophic interactions, food webs, and behaviour.
 I am further interested in the impacts of parasites on predator-prey relationships and their combined effect with other stressors on their hosts.

 Prior to my master's work, I completed my B.Sc. (hons) in zoology at the University of Manitoba.
 My honours research examined how zooplankton could be used in rapid bioassessment of lakes as they are a keystone lentic community.
 They occupy an intermediate trophic position in the food web of a lake and are responsive to both top-down and bottom-up trophic interactions.